-It’s been receiving guests for more than 60 years but Park House hotel and spa is still making the transition from well-kept local secret to firm fixture on the British country house hotel scene.
+It’s been receiving guests for more than 60 years but Park House hotel is still making the transition from well-kept local secret to firm fixture on the British country house hotel scene.

 With its spa PH2O being shortlisted for the ‘Best Boutique Spa’ category in the prestigious Good Spa Guide awards, Park House hotel is making a name for itself and, judging by my stay there, seems more than up to the task.

 Getting to Park House hotel and spa

 Hidden deep in the West Sussex countryside – if you drive up from nearby Goodwood then the journey takes in single-track roads with high hedges and invariably a tractor coming the other way, the easier route is down from Midhurst – Park Hotel hotel isn’t vast but manages to pack a lot into the space it has.

 The grounds behind the hotel are surrounded by lush green Sussex countryside and offers two lawn tennis courts, a bowling green, a small but perfectly-formed six-hole golf course, two helipads, and a croquet lawn.
 The spa has both an indoor and an outdoor pool – the weather was warm enough at the beginning of October for me to swim in the outdoor pool – as well as a jacuzzi, a steam room and sauna and a gym and fitness studio.

 However this doesn’t mean that you have to work yourself into the ground at Park House hotel.
 Instead of hitting the gym I opted for an extremely relaxing massage following my swim, had a foot spa which was thoughtfully provided in the changing rooms, before floating back to my room in my fluffy white toweling robe.